 - Diabetes.
 Diabetes is common among those who are overweight or obese, however, healthy individuals can be at risk too.
 If you have an unhealthy diet and don’t take care of yourself, you’re setting a welcome mat for diabetes.
 Diabetes has an influence on your chance of a heart attack, as well as having a stroke.

 - Alcohol.
 Alcohol contributes to your blood pressure, the more that you consume the higher your blood pressure is.
 As we said above, this can not only lead to a heart attack, but it can also cause a stroke among other health issues.

 - Illegal drugs.
 Illegal drugs aren’t produced in sterile and safe labs which are run by professional chemists.
 They are made by people who just want to make a quick buck by selling drugs to people.
 A lot of illegal drugs contain unhealthy and unsafe chemicals which can contribute to triggering spasms in your heart and arteries, which can go on to cause a heart attack.

-Reduce the Risks of a Heart Attack at Your Workplace
+Reduce the Risks of Heart Attacks at Your Workplace

 If you look above, you can see that there are many risk factors you should consider when taking care of yourself and preventing a heart attack.
 While there are many of these risks that are out of our control (such as age, sex, etc.), there are just as many factors that are under our control (such as high blood pressure, stress, alcohol consumption, etc.).

-Below you can find some tips that will help you reduce the risk of you suffering from a heart attack as well as increasing your productivity at work.
+Below you can find some tips that will help you reduce the risk of suffering from a heart attack as well as increase your productivity at work.

 - Acknowledge the risks of a heart attack.
 It’s not a simple task to pull off, but the first step that you need to do is acknowledge the risks that contribute to a heart attack and support your employees during the changes you hope to make.